neil-berg/portfolio/src/posts/2019-03-15-news-flash.md

 `
 ```

-Back in our `TopStories` component, we first create a list of these story cards based on the data stored in state and then wrap that list of story cards in another stlyed component called `StoryWrapper`.
+Back in our `TopStories` component, we first create a list of these story cards based on the data stored in state and then wrap that list of story cards in another styled component called `StoryWrapper`.

 `StoryWrapper` is another grid that responsively lays out each story card by auto-fitting columns of fixed 300px.
 A screen width of 400px would yield a single column of story cards, a width of 650px would yields two columns, and so forth.
 It's amazing how much layout control you can get from these four lines of CSS in our styled component: